Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 - Sep 19, 2020: Venkataraman Padmanabhan (venkataraman.padmanabhan@seagate.com) using OVA release 1.0.0 and 1.0.1 on a Windows laptop running VMWare Workstation.

-- Sep 12, 2020: Mukul Malhotra (mukul.malhotra@seagate.com) using OVA release 1.0.0 and 1.0.1 on a Windows laptop running VMWare Workstation.

 - Sep 12, 2020: Puja Mudaliar (puja.mudaliar@seagate.com) using OVA release 1.0.0 on a Windows laptop running VMWare Workstation.

 - Sep 12, 2020: Gaurav Chaudhari (gaurav.chaudhari@seagate.com) using OVA release 1.0.0 on a Windows laptop running VMWare Workstation.